 Double Chocolate Mint Chip Cookies

 These cookies have a rich chocolatey dough that is filled with dark chocolate and mint morsels.
 These morsels are a winter blend that is widely available during the holidays.
 If you can’t find them at your local supermarket, try Target or Walmart.
 The dark chocolate morsels turn these into “double chocolate” cookies.
-The mint morsels add refreshing mint flavor that is perfect for the holidays.
+The mint morsels add a refreshing mint flavor that is perfect for the holidays.
 The mint green is so pretty against the dark chocolate dough.

 This recipe does require chilling the dough – preferably overnight.
 Chilling the dough prevents the cookies from spreading too much as they bake.
 It also enhances the flavors, so I don’t like skipping this step.